Nuclear Science Minor

 Students complete a total of 14 upper division units, chosen from

-Atomic spectra.
-Electronic, vibrational and rotational spectra of diatomic and polyatomic molecules.
-The Raman effect.
-Nuclear and electron spin resonance.
-Symmetry classification of molecules and their energy levels.
-Prerequisite: CHEM 260 or PHYS 285, with a minimum grade of C-.
+Topics may include: Atomic spectra, vibrational and rotational spectra of diatomic and polyatomic molecules, the Raman effect, nuclear and electron spin resonance, symmetry classification of molecules and their energy levels, UV-Vis-NIR absorption and photoluminescence spectroscopy.
+Prerequisite: CHEM 364 or PHYS 385, with a minimum grade of C-.
 Quantitative.